-When water comes into contact with iron, a chemical reaction immediately begins to take place that quickly oxidizes the iron, turning the iron into iron-oxide (the chemical name for rust).
-While iron is the most reactive metal and therefore will corrode faster than most others, all metals are susceptible to this process.
+For a metal to corrode, three elements must be present: moisture, metal and an electron acceptor such as oxygen.
+When moisture comes into contact with iron, a chemical reaction immediately begins to take place that quickly oxidizes the iron, turning the iron into iron-oxide (the chemical name for rust).
+While iron is the most reactive metal, and therefore corrodes faster than most, all metals are susceptible to oxidation.

-The simplest component to remove is the metal surface.
-This can be done by coating the metal being used with paint or enamel.
-This prevents the metal from being exposed to oxygen, thus preventing corrosion.
+Preventing corrosion requires the removal of one of the contributing components, the simplest of which is the metal surface.
+Coating the metal with paint or enamel prevents the metal from exposure to oxygen, thus preventing corrosion.

-Galvanizing is the process by which a metal, like iron, is coated with another metal, such as zinc.
-This coating of what is called a “sacrificial metal” protects the underlying metal from the factors that cause corrosion.
-The sacrificial metal then corrodes instead, leaving the unexposed metal intact.
-The galvanizing agent (the sacrificial metal) should last for a long time if done correctly; however, it will eventually corrode away, leaving the original metal again exposed and in need of a fresh galvanized coat.
+Galvanizing, according to the American Galvanizers Association, is the process by which a metal, like iron, is coated with another metal, such as molten zinc.
+This coating, often referred to as sacrificial metal, protects the underlying metal from the factors that cause corrosion.
+The sacrificial metal corrodes instead, leaving the unexposed metal intact.
+The galvanizing agent should last for a long time if done correctly; however, it will eventually corrode away, leaving the original metal again exposed and in need of a fresh galvanized coat.

-Many of the tools, machines and accessories in your facility are likely made of metal, therefore susceptible to corrosion.
-A few small changes can help reduce the likelihood of seeing corrosion in your shop, thus preserving your equipment and saving your organization money.
+Many of the tools and machines in your shop or facility are made of metal and are susceptible to corrosion.
+A few small changes can help reduce the likelihood of corrosion in your shop, thus preserving your equipment and helping your organization save money.

-As we know, one of the components for corrosion is moisture.
-Opting to keep your tools in a sealed, plastic tool chest can help keep them from moist conditions on the floor of your plant.
-Also try adding a moisture absorbent to help keep the chest conditions as dry as possible.
+Storing tools in a sealed tool chest can help keep them from moist conditions on the floor of your plant.
+Also try adding a moisture absorbent to your tool box such as chalk or dessicant bags to help keep the chest conditions as dry as possible.

 Galvanizing has been made easy with the availability of cold corrosion inhibitors.
 It is applied like a paint, but has all the same protection as heated galvanizing performed on galvanized products before they leave their manufacturing plants.

-Having an excess of dust can accelerate the corrosion process in your facility.
-This is because dusts absorb water.
-The more dust particles that settle on your equipment, the more water that could come into contact with their metal surfaces and promote corrosion.
-Be sure to clean your items regularly to prevent dust-activated corrosion.
+Excess dust can accelerate the corrosion process in your facility.
+This is because dust absorbs water.
+Dust particles that settle on your equipment invite water to come into contact with their metal surfaces and accelerate corrosion.
+Be sure to clean metal equipment regularly to prevent dust-activated corrosion.

 Corrosion is an inescapable truth for anyone using metal.
 But knowing how it happens is the key to running interference on rust.
 Exposed surfaces are vulnerable, so treat them if you can.
-Reducing or eliminating water and moisture will greatly impact the likelihood for corrosion to occur and slow it down to a manageable, preventable pace.
+Reducing or eliminating water and moisture will greatly inhibit corrosion and help to slow it down to a manageable, preventable pace.